 There are two ways you can send new qualified leads from Intercom to Salesforce automatically.
 You can:

-- Set Operator, our bot for better customer experiences send newly qualified leads to Salesforce.
+- Use Operator to send newly qualified leads to Salesforce.

 - And/or set up a follow-up rule in a visitor auto message.